psf/request-for/2019-Q4-PyPI/RFP.md

 #### Summary

-* Development of infrastructure as either a standalone service or code in the [warehouse codebase](https://github.com/pypa/warehouse) to automatically screen metadata and uploads to PyPI for malicious content via pluggable checks, reporting results to PyPI
+* Development of infrastructure as either a standalone service or code in the [Warehouse codebase](https://github.com/pypa/warehouse) to automatically screen metadata and uploads to PyPI for malicious content via pluggable checks, reporting results to PyPI
-* Development of necessary code in the [warehouse codebase](https://github.com/pypa/warehouse) to store results of automated screening for administrator review
+* Development of necessary code in the [Warehouse codebase](https://github.com/pypa/warehouse) to store results of automated screening for administrator review

 [Relevant background and context](https://github.com/pypa/warehouse/issues/5117)